 A dual-core chip, on the other hand, potentially frees up Apple to create brawny machines that will be smaller than today’s Power Mac G5 models, says Roger Kay, president of market research firm Endpoint Technologies Associates.
 “Most users would rather have the same power in a smaller system,” Kay says.
 “Unless you need extra space for cooling, you can get rid of it.”

 It will take some time for those size advantages to appear—the Power Macs introduced by Apple Wednesday retain the 20.1-by-8.1-by-18.7-inch dimensions of the previous model.
-However, Apple is already taking advantage of the fact that a dual-core chip fits two CPUs in the space of a single chip; instead of shrinking the size of the box, Apple instead announced the Power Mac G5 Quad, which fills the space that once held two CPUs with two dual-core chips, for a total of
+However, Apple is already taking advantage of the fact that a dual-core chip fits two CPUs in the space of a single chip; instead of shrinking the size of the box, Apple instead announced the Power Mac G5 Quad, which fills the space that once held two CPUs with two dual-core chips, for a total of four processing units.

 By combining two processor cores on a single silicon chip, Apple says a dual-core processor can deliver double the computational power of a single-core CPU.
 In the case of the Power Mac G5 Quad, applications are able to take advantage of four 1MB L2 caches, four 128-bit Velocity Engines, and eight double-precision floating-point units, boosting performance over a single-core, dual-processor system.

 Still, today’s dual-core chips aren’t perfect yet.
-So chipmakers are working on new generations of higher-performance, lower-power dual-cores—including Intel,
+So chipmakers are working on new generations of higher-performance, lower-power dual-cores—including Intel, Apple’s CPU supplier starting next year.

 One problem with many of the dual-core chips now available: Intel and AMD chips can’t run as fast as a single core processor (made using the same manufacturing process and the same design architecture as the dual-core chip), because they’d run too hot and require too much power, says Kevin Krewell, editor-in-chief of the Microprocessor Report.
 Today’s dual-cores aren’t running at their top clock speed potential.
 So some apps, including many games, still run faster on a PC using single core chip.
 Mac users have to wait for testing of the new Power Mac G5s to see how IBM’s dual-core processors fare in this regard — but it’s interesting to note that the new dual-core G5 processors top out at 2.5 GHz, compared to 2.7GHz for the previous top-of-the-line single-core G5 chip.